 A book written by me: "Advanced Design and Implementation of Virtual Machines" (464 pages) published by CPC Press.

-- (2016-10-01) I wrote a series of deep-learning tutorial code in python to mentor a research project of my community as a volunteer.
+- (2016-10-01) I wrote a series of deep-learning tutorial code in raw python (without any DL framework) to mentor a research project of my community as a volunteer.
 The series is arranged from the most basic to gradually more advanced topics: perceptron, linear regression, multi-layer perceptron, convolution network, recurrent network, LSTM, RBM, DBN ...

 Here is a generated image by DBN after trained with MNIST data: